khromov/ai-digest/README.md

 - Aggregates all files in the current directory and subdirectories
 - Ignores common build artifacts and configuration files
-- Supports custom ignore patterns via `.aggignore`
+- Supports custom ignore patterns via `.aidigestignore`
 - Outputs a single Markdown file with syntax highlighting
 - Optional whitespace removal to reduce token count